Printable Blood Pressure Log

 References

-Muntner, P., Carey, R. M., Gidding, S., Jones, D. W., Taler, S. J., Wright, J. T., Jr, & Whelton, P. K. (2018).
-Potential US Population Impact of the 2017 ACC/AHA High Blood Pressure Guideline.
-Circulation, 137(2), 109–118. https://doi.org/10.1161/CIRCULATIONAHA.117.032582
+Muntner, P., Carey, R. M., Gidding, S., Jones, D. W., Taler, S. J., Wright, J. T., & Whelton, P. K. (2018).
+Potential US population impact of the 2017 ACC/AHA high blood pressure guideline.
+Circulation, 137(2), 109–118. https://doi.org/10.1161/circulationaha.117.032582

-How do you create a Blood Pressure Log?
+How do you create a blood pressure log?

-How do you create a Blood Pressure Log?
+How do you create a blood pressure log?

 Commonly asked questions

-How do you create a Blood Pressure Log?
+How do you create a blood pressure log?

 How do you record blood pressure readings?

-To record blood pressure readings, write down the systolic (top number) and diastolic (bottom number) values exactly as they appear on your home monitor.
+To record blood pressure readings, write down the systolic (top number) and diastolic (bottom number) values precisely as they appear on your home monitor.
 For example, if your reading is 120/80 mmHg, record it as "120/80."
 Include the time and date of each reading.

 How do you chart BP readings?

 Create a graph with the date on the x-axis and blood pressure values on the y-axis.
 Plot each reading as a point on the graph, using a different color or symbol for systolic and diastolic values.
 Connect the points to visualize trends and patterns in your blood pressure over time.
-Refer to the chart to identify any significant changes or fluctuations in your readings.
+Refer to the chart to identify significant changes or fluctuations in your readings.

 Join 10,000+ teams using Carepatron to be more productive